chaturay/serverless-artillery/README.md

 Some helpful notions used in the code and discussion of them follows.
 ##### Scripts
 An artillery script is composed of a number of phases which occur one after the other.
 Each of these phases has its own duration and maximum load.
 The duration is straightforwardly how long the phase lasts.
-The maximum load of the phase is the maximum Requests Per Second (RPS) that are declared for the entirety of that phase (e.g. a phase declaring a ramp from 0 to 500 RPS {or 500 to 0 **ASHMITODO greg does this sound like ramp down?**} has a maximum load of 500 RPS).
+The maximum load of the phase is the maximum Requests Per Second (RPS) that are declared for the entirety of that phase (e.g. a phase declaring a ramp up from 0 to 500 RPS has a maximum load of 500 RPS).
 Phases are declared in serial in order to provide warming or not as appropriate for the load testing scenario that interests you.

 The duration of the script is the sum of the durations of its phases.
 The maximum load of the script is the maximum RPS that any of its phases declares.

 ##### Splitting
 The splitting of a script comprises taking "chunks" off of the script.

 First, we take chunks from the script by duration.
 This is driven by the maximum duration of the underlying function as a service (FaaS) provider that we are using.
 For AWS Lambda, this at the time of original implementation was 5 minutes (now 15 minutes).
 However, we need to allow for cold starts and as such must provide a buffer of time before we begin the execution of any specific load job.
-Following the execution of a load job, the artillery-core (**ASHMITODO greg ask him to verify the statement as it contains artillery core**) framework calculates a summary and invokes custom analyzers (via the plugin capabilities it offers).
+Following the execution of a load job, the artillery framework calculates a summary and invokes custom analyzers (via the plugin capabilities it offers).
 As a result, a tailing buffer is also needed to ensure execution can properly complete.

 The result is a script chunk that can be executed within the duration limited period the FaaS provider allows (no guarantees yet exist on whether a single function can execute the demanded load).
 This chunk will be called the script for referential simplicity.
 We also may have a remainder script that must be executed by a new function instance as the current splitting function nears its timeout.

 Next, we take chunks from the script by maximum load.
 This is driven by the maximum requests per second that a single execution of the underlying function as a service (FaaS) provider is capable of pushing with high fidelity.
 For AWS Lambda (with the default 1024 MB configuration), we found 25 RPS to be a good level.
 This is lower than the absolute ceiling that Lambda is capable of pushing for a reason.
 First, each connection will be a separate opened and closed socket.
 Second, if we are producing too many connections, we can be in the middle of making a request when we receive the response of a separate request.
 Given that this is implemented in NodeJS, we have one thread and that means the timestamping of the receipt of that response is artificially and incorrectly delayed.
 We found that at RPS above 25 we observed an increase in the volatility of observed latencies.
 That written, if you do not intend to record your latencies, then you could bump this up to the limit of the FaaS service (i.e. `_split.maxChunkRequestsPerSecond = 300` or so).
-If you don't care about having separate sockets per request, you can alter that with artillery configuration as well **ASHMITODO greg this in past didnt work well for me. should we remove this statement?**.

-Anyway...
 The result is a script chunk that is less than the limited period and also executable by a single function instance.
 Therefore, we invoke a single function with the chunk to execute it.

 # Acceptance mode
-**ASHMITODO acceptance test is broken in monitoring branch.
-Update the doc once it is fixed.**

 Find defects before performance testing!
 Acceptance mode runs each scenario/flow in your script exactly once and reports the results.
 For example, you can run your script in acceptance mode in your CI/CD to ensure that merges don't break the scenarios in your script.

 Performance testing framework forms the basis of acceptance mode of serverless-artillery.
 Hence please go through [performance mode](#performance-mode-performanceload-testing) section before proceeding.